azsk/AzTS-docs/Control coverage/Feature/KeyVault.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to list all the KeyVault configurations under the specified subscription: /subscriptions/{subscriptionId}/providers/Microsoft.KeyVault/vaults?api-version=2022-07-01<br/>
+- REST API to list all the KeyVault configurations under the specified subscription: /subscriptions/{subscriptionId}/providers/Microsoft.KeyVault/vaults?api-version=2022-07-01<br/>
 **Properties:**
 properties/enabledForDeployment<br/>
 properties/enabledForDiskEncryption<br/>